Updated: May 20

 No case: This probably does not deserve to be in the negatives considering the very affordable price of the telescope, but it is here nonetheless.
 Some telescopes when purchased come with a carrying case, this telescope did not, so you will either need get your own protective case, or make a second function out of something else, like padding extra luggage as we have done.
 Although we do it this way, we highly recommend purchasing a case.

-The Orion 8" Astrograph is perfect for anyone looking to buy their first telescope for imaging.
+This 8" Astrograph is perfect for anyone looking to buy their first telescope for imaging.

 If, like us, the price of your equipment has to stay under a budget, you most likely will not have to worry about upgrading the telescope for years.
 Honestly, it will never cease to impress you, no matter what target you point it at.